rrroy5640/oz-design/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
+**For Internal Team Members Only**

-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+1. Create a feature branch (`git checkout -b feature/FeatureName`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+2. Commit your changes (`git commit -m 'Add FeatureName'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+3. Push to the branch (`git push origin feature/FeatureName`)
-5. Open a Pull Request
+4. Create a Pull Request for team review
+5. Ensure code review approval before merging

-## 📝 License
+## 📝 License & Confidentiality

+**CONFIDENTIAL - INTERNAL USE ONLY**

-This project is proprietary and confidential. © 2025 OZ Design.
+This project and all associated code, designs, and documentation are the proprietary and confidential property of OZ Design.

+- ❌ No external distribution permitted
+- ❌ No public deployment without authorization
+- ❌ No sharing of credentials or API keys
+- ✅ Internal use by authorized team members only

+© 2025 OZ Design.
 All rights reserved.

 ## 📞 Contact